2020–21 Keşla FK season

 The Keşla 2020–21 season was Keşla's twentieth season in the Azerbaijan Premier League.

 Season events

 On 8 August, Tarlan Ahmedov left the club after his contract expired, with Yunis Huseynov being appointed as his replacement on 16 August.

-On 24 January, Yunis Huseynov resigned as manager, with Sanan Gurbanov being appointed as the clubs new manager on 25 January.
+On 24 January, Yunis Huseynov resigned as manager, with Sanan Gurbanov being appointed as the club's new manager on 25 January.

 Transfers

 On 22 June, Tural Akhundov signed for Keşla from Neftçi.

 On 24 June, Shahriyar Aliyev joined Keşla from Sumgayit.

 On 30 June, Javid Imamverdiyev signed for Keşla from Sabah.

 On 8 July, Keşla announced the signing of Rahman Hajiyev on a season-long loan deal from Neftçi.

 On 21 July, Turan Valizade also joined Keşla on a season-long loan deal from Neftçi.

 On 7 August, Keşla announced the signing of Dmytro Klyots to a one-year contract, from Karpaty Lviv.
 Two days later, 9 August, Keşla signed Sílvio to a one-year contract from Vllaznia.

 On 14 August, Keşla announced the signing of Kamal Bayramov on a one-year contract from Sabail, whilst Artur also signed a one-year contract with Keşla on 16 August, having previously been with Vorskla Poltava.

 On 24 August, Keşla announced the signing of Rail Malikov from Sumgayit.

 On 9 September, Keşla announced the signing of Alvaro to a one year loan from Lviv.

 On 18 September, Javid Imamverdiyev left Keşla to join Sumgayit.